Table of Contents

 - Limited, self-resolving course with flu-like symptoms, painful, tender, irregular thyroid.

 - Typically 3—6 weeks of pain and thyrotoxicosis followed by several months of hypothyroidism, then recovery euthyroidism.

 - Treated with aspirin or NSAIDs, glucocorticoids if sever; beta blockade for symptomatic thyrotoxicosis.

 - FNA: Focal destruction of thyroid tissue by granulomatous inflammation.

 Painless (silent, lymphocytic) thyroiditis

-- Any woman (non-post-partum) or man who has had symptoms of mild hyperthyroidism for < 2 months (short duratiomn) and has a small diffuse goiter or no thyroid enlargement
+- Any woman (non-postpartum) or man who has had symptoms of mild hyperthyroidism for < 2 months (short duration) and has a small diffuse goiter or no thyroid enlargement.

-- Amiodarone structurally resembles thyroid hormone and contains iodine
+- Amiodarone structurally resembles a thyroid hormone and contains iodine.